Manchu people: Garments

 Han Chinese general Zhang Zhiyuan in Qing military attire.

 Early Manchu clothing followed Jurchen tradition, favoring white.
 Robes, designed for archery, were the most common garment.
 A surcoat, derived from the Eight Banners military uniform, was often worn over the robe, gaining popularity among commoners during the Kangxi period.
 Modern Chinese suits like the Cheongsam and Tangzhuang evolved from these.
 Manchu hats, worn year-round by all ages, contrasted with Han Chinese custom of wearing hats from age 20.
 Formal hats used straw for spring and summer, fur for fall and winter, while casual hats were called Mandarin hats in English.
 Manchu women traditionally wore three earrings per ear, a practice continued by some older women.
 Men wore one earring in youth, but none as adults.
 The fergetun, a thumb ring originally made from reindeer bone for archery, became decorative, with valuable versions in jade or ivory after 1644.
 High-heeled shoes were common among Manchu women.

-Han Chinese general Zhang Zhiyuan wearing Qing military outfit.